mschor/Coin-Tax-Calculator/README.md

 Generate a fills file from January 1st to December 31st of the prior year (as all transactions are currently considered to be short-term)

 python3 coin_tax_calc.py <fills.csv>

+It if fails because it can't find BUY txns that pre-date a SELL, generate a fills file going back further and drop in the needed BUY record(s)

 # Disclaimer: While this program is simple, there could be mistakes; so I cannot give any gurantees that this is calculating your own personal taxes correctly.
 Please use this program at your own risk and ensure that you are submitting your taxes correctly.